wasimusu/distcache/readme.md

 3. The APIs are similar to Memcached and Redis to reduce cognitive when migrating between platforms.
 4. Since, distcache has pure python implementation the installation process should painless.
 It's makes it easier to get started up and running.
 5. Its' architecture assumes that the cache clients and servers can fail and plans for it.
 The impact is minimal on adding and removing cache servers.
+6. Thread safe increment and decrement operations on keys.

 ### Coming Up
 1. Health monitoring of clients and servers.